TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/schemathesis.md

 can be used through   CLI or integrate directly with your unit test in python.
 Thanks to it's property-based testing, I have found numerous bug, including inside my dependencies, .
 It also help me catch bad documentation with it's response schema validation.
-I definitly integrate it inside my CI/CD pipeline whenever I can.
+I definitely integrate it inside my CI/CD pipeline whenever I can.

 If you have been impressed by schemathesis capability like me and you want to